Our products

 Desalted cod: the practical option

-Desalted cod is salted cod that has already undergone a professional desalting process.
+Desalted cod is salted cod that has already gone through a professional desalting process.
 It arrives in your kitchen ready to cook, without the need to wait 24-48 hours.
-This is the format that has grown most in recent years because it responds to the demand for convenience without sacrificing quality.
+It is the format that has grown the most in recent years because it responds to the demand for convenience without sacrificing quality.

 Professional desalting is done in facilities with controlled temperature, water flow, and time.
-A good professional desalting can be more precise and consistent than home desalting, because the parameters are controlled.
+Good professional desalting can be more precise and consistent than home desalting, because the parameters are controlled.

 Characteristics of desalted cod